playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 - A component's data or passed properties changing

-The first of these component events are commonly fully transparent to most developers: User input bindings.
+The first of these component events is commonly fully transparent to most developers: User input bindings.

-Take the following for example:
+Take the following, for example:

 <!-- tabs:start -->